runpod/docs/docs/serverless/workers/overview.md

 ---
 title: Overview
 sidebar_position: 1
-description: "RunPod is a cloud-based platform for managed function execution, offering fully managed infrastructure, automatic scaling, flexible language support, and seamless integration, allowing developers to focus on code and deploy it easily."
+description: "Learn about RunPod Serverless workers.
+Understand worker types, states, configurations, and best practices for deployment."
 ---

 # Worker overview

-Workers are container instances that execute your code when requests are made to your [Serverless endpoint](/serverless/endpoints/overview).
+Workers are container instances that execute your code when users make requests to your [Serverless endpoint](/serverless/endpoints/overview).
 They process request inputs using a [handler function](/serverless/workers/handler-functions) that you define.
 Serverless endpoints automatically manage the worker lifecycle, starting them when needed and stopping them when idle to optimize resource usage.

 <img src="/img/docs/serverless-workers-tab.png" width="1200" alt="Screenshot of the workers tab in the RunPod console."/>

-Workers are responsible for:
+Workers handle:

 - Processing incoming requests.
 - Executing your handler functions.